Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

     2. The traffic forwarding shall not block when line card plug-in/unplug-out.
 (Traffic forwarding between 2 ports in 1st and swap operating in 2nd, 3rd and 4th with L3 traffic flow)

 ## 9 Unsupported features<a name="unsupported"></a>
-The current mechanism does not consider the hot swapping between line cards with different types, ex, 100G and 400G.
+The current mechanism does not consider the hot swapping between line cards with different external PHY.